 Many nursing homes, hospitals, and schools have jobs available as cafeteria workers.
 These jobs require physical labour but are generally pretty easy to do.
 Working at a hospital or school might be ideal if you want to maintain connections with the local community and enjoy socialising with others.
 Jobs like these are a great way to get you out of the house for a few hours each day.

 Driving jobs are available for those with a car and a current driver’s license.
 These jobs can typically be done part-time, on weekends, or during the evening after work hours.
 Many schools need drivers to transport students from one place to another while some companies might need deliveries made around town.
-Other alternatives include self-employed work for companies such as Uber or just eat.
+Other alternatives include self-employed work for companies such as Uber or Just Eat.
+You could also consider driving jobs for the NHS.

 Many jobs in the retail industry are perfect for those who are retired.
 Retail jobs can be done on a part-time basis, and many require little physical labour.
 With technological developments, there are now many opportunities to work in retail from home.
 For example, conducting admin, stocking, and sales can all be conducted remotely.